Last updated: June 22, 2020

 - to be available for troubleshooting, support, and to answer questions

-- to build a brand
+- to build brand story and recognition

 - to reach new customers

-- to collect customer data
+- to collect customer/market info

 - to increase ecommerce sales or capture leads